GautamDeepak/GEARS/Intro_RS_Prac05.md

 ![Figure 2.
 Defining Feature and Labels](Prac5/features.PNG)

 3. Now specify the bands that you want to use to construct the spectral reflectance curve.
 You can use all the available bands or use selected bands.
-In below script, I used the bands 1-7 which include the Costal blue, blue, green, red, NIR, SWIR1 and SWIR2.
+In the below script, I used the bands 1-7 which include the Costal blue, blue, green, red, NIR, SWIR1 and SWIR2.

 ```JavaScript
 //Choose bands that you want to include in the spectral reflectance curve and define feature collection to use